chengjiahao1234/CSC343_A2/README.md

 # CSC343 Assignment 2
-In this assignemnt, My partner and I implemented queries in SQL and embed SQL using JDBC.
+In this assignment, My partner and I implemented queries in SQL and embedded SQL using JDBC.
 We also practiced complex queries in SQL for a car-hailing app, as well as achieved database modification using JDBC.
-Please see the details about the assignment in A3.pdf
+Please see the details about the assignment in A3.pdf.

+### CSC343H1: Introduction to Databases
+Introduction to database management systems.
+The relational data model.
+Relational algebra.
+Querying and updating databases: the query language SQL.
+Application programming with SQL.
+Integrity constraints, normal forms, and database design.
+Elements of database system technology: query processing, transaction management.

 ----
 ## Contributor